 Even taking morphine as prescribed can lead to some side effects.
 Side effects are associated with opioid consumption, some of which are more common, while others are rare.
 Common side effects include:

-Common Side Effects of Morphine
+Morphine Side Effects

-Less Common Side Effects of Morphine
+Less Common Side Effects

 The riskiest side effect is getting high from morphine.
 Many people may feel intoxicated when they take morphine, especially if they have not taken opioid drugs before.
 However, some people may find this intoxication pleasant, which may lead to misuse of the prescription and then addiction to the drug.